ln-markets/sdk-typescript/README.md

 You can get your API key, secret and passphrase from the [API Keys section](https://lnmarkets.com/en/user/api) of your LN Markets account.

-**Important:** Your API key, secret and passphrase are sensitive and should be kept secure.
+> :warning: **Important:** Your API key, secret and passphrase are sensitive and should be kept secure.
 Do not expose them in your client-side code, nor share them with anyone.
 Any leakage of your API key, secret or passphrase may lead to unauthorized access to your account and irreversible loss of funds.

 ```typescript
 import { createRestClient } from '@ln-markets/sdk-ts'